Quality television: In the United Kingdom

 David Lavery has written a number of articles and book chapters on television that he argues is "quality television."
 He co-edited Twin Peaks in the Rearview Mirror: Appraisals and Reappraisals of the Show That Was Supposed to Change TV and wrote "Quirky Quality TV: Revisiting Northern Exposure." (from Critical Studies in Television 1.2 (Autumn 2006): 34-38).
-In April 2004, Janet McCabe and Kim Akass organized a conference on "American Quality Television" (described above in the section on the US) and have recently published a book Quality TV: Contemporary American Television and Beyond (November 2007, I.B.
+In April 2004, Janet McCabe and Kim Akass organized a conference on "American Quality Television" (described above in the section on the United States) and have recently published a book Quality TV: Contemporary American Television and Beyond (November 2007, I.B.
 Tauris).
 This collection is part of their Reading Contemporary Television series and, along with their contributors, they discuss various definitions of Quality TV.

 Unlike the above-cited scholars, who discuss the contributions made by fictional television programs that they deem to be "quality television", Dieter Daniels argues that there "...is no form of high television culture that could be seen as a lasting cultural asset to be preserved for future generations", except for the "music clip."
 Daniels' article, "Television—Art or Anti-art?", states the music clips (e.g., music videos) that "have emerged since the 1980s" have "...attracted accolades in the context of art and become part of museum collections", and that they "...are often seen as a continuation of the 1920s avant-garde absolute films.

 In Canada

-Television broadcasting in Canada is strongly influenced by the UK and US broadcasting systems.
-The Canadian broadcasting system's legislative foundation, the Broadcasting Act, and its public broadcaster, the Canadian Broadcasting Corporation, are both modeled on the UK broadcasting system and its use of a government-funded public broadcaster.
-In addition, the Canadian broadcasting system is influenced by the US broadcasting system.
-Most Canadians receive a number of US channels, either through over-the-air broadcasting (e.g., in border cities such as Windsor) or in cable TV packages.
-As well, Canadian commercial broadcasters' schedules are dominated by popular US shows.
+Television broadcasting in Canada is strongly influenced by the British and American broadcasting systems.
+The Canadian broadcasting system's legislative foundation, the Broadcasting Act, and its public broadcaster, the Canadian Broadcasting Corporation, are both modeled on the British broadcasting system and its use of a government-funded public broadcaster.
+In addition, the Canadian broadcasting system is influenced by the American broadcasting system.
+Most Canadians receive a number of American channels, either through over-the-air broadcasting (e.g., in border cities such as Windsor) or in cable TV packages.
+As well, Canadian commercial broadcasters' schedules are dominated by popular American shows.

 Shows deemed to be "quality television" in Canada are usually produced and broadcast by the public broadcaster (CBC) or by the provincial educational broadcasters, such as Ontario's TVO, Saskatchewan's SCN, the BC Knowledge, and Quebec's Télé-Québec.